Perhaps this is an ordinary title that normally Google scrapers won’t show to so many people as it is often used.

 One of my friends who is a construction company owner wanted a website and told me to build one.
 That was my first gig and I put all the effort into it.
 I bought a theme on WordPress, customized the CSS according to my taste, created the content, and in 3 weeks approximately the job was done.
 That was my first important job as a freelancer.
 Meanwhile, I was applying for jobs.
 I was aiming at big companies like Amazon, and Apple, and I was applying without knowing that I was competing with senior developers that are more skilled than me, and I have no chance as a junior.

 But, I kept pushing and one company, not that big, but big enough in my area, accepted me.
 After two rounds of interviews that went like this:

-- first was to know me and I talked to recruitment stuff asking me about the experience I have and what drove me to make the career switch;
+- first was to know me and I talked to recruitment staff asking me about the experience I have and what drove me to make the career switch;

-- the second was a technical one where the person asked me some fundamentals questions about PHP and to tell him about my worst moment of struggle in solving a problem and how I solved it.
+- the second was a technical one where the person asked me some fundamental questions about PHP and told him about my worst moment of struggle in solving a problem and how I solved it.

 Apply, apply, apply

 While I was freelancing, I kept applying for jobs.
 If not thousands, then hundreds of them.
 I subscribed to mail job providers in my area and set the LinkedIn search for job positions I wanted.
-Then, Danny Thompson came with a full free course on YouTube made of four sessions on how to improve the LinkedIn profile.
-THAT brought me traffic on my profile and started to be contacted by hiring managers from different companies.
+Then, Danny Thompson came up with a full free course on YouTube made of four sessions on how to improve a LinkedIn profile. that brought me traffic to my profile and started to be contacted by hiring managers from different companies.
 I currently am jobless and I am looking for a job to improve my skills and advance in web development knowledge.